 This Court has expressed skepticism towards Commerce's application of a 0.8 threshold to values of Cohen's d calculated without regard to the assumptions that make the threshold meaningful.
 The Court has given Commerce the opportunity to explain itself.
 Instead, Commerce has muddled together irrelevant and tangential statistical concepts in a futile effort to obscure what should now be clear: Commerce is not really using Cohen's d, at least not in any coherent sense.
-Commerce plugs numbers into the Cohen's d formula, but the numbers do not fit the criteria under which the results of the formula-the d coefficients-provide meaningful information.
+Commerce plugs numbers into the Cohen's d formula, but the numbers do not fit the criteria under which the results of the formula-the d coefficients-provide defined mathematical relationship.
+Variance is the average squared deviation from the mean, while standard deviation is the square root of the variance.

+meaningful information.
 When Commerce uses the wrong inputs, it nonetheless insists that the outputs mean the same thing as when the right inputs are used.
 That is not reasonable.
 There is no explanation that could make it so.